aidandenlinger/autocopr/README.md

 ## Contributing
 Please feel free to leave any issues if you have questions about creating your own AutoCOPR!
+I'm open to PRs to the autocopr program to make it better or add new features.

 I'm willing to accept PRs for existing specs if they have issues, but I'm not interested in adding more packages or adding more architectures than what I'm already doing.
 I only want to be pushing packages for programs I'm currently using - if there are issues with packages or architectures I'm not using, I'd be unaware of those issues, and since this repo is automated the issues could go undiscovered for a long time.
-Please feel free to make your own repo though!
+Please feel free to fork and make your own COPR repo though!

 ## License
 MIT